What is mitral valve repair?

 - Damage to organs, nerves and bones

-After minimally-invasive valve surgery, you will need to stay overnight in the ICU while Mercy Health cardiac specialists monitor you.
-Most patients are moved to a regular hospital bed within a day and go home within three days of surgery.
+After mitral valve surgery, you will need to stay overnight in the ICU while Mercy Health cardiac specialists monitor you.
+Your care team will evaluate your vital signs and valve function before discharging you from the hospital.

 After discharge, your doctor will likely recommend blood thinners to decrease your risk of stroke.
 He or she will also recommend lifestyle modifications such as: